tytydraco/yessleep/out/My_daughter_has_been_doomscrolling_for_fourteen_days.md

 But when I began to investigate the situation further, interviewing nearly every parent and classmate I could get a hold of, it became very clear very fast that the situation was far worse than I had anticipated.

-According to one friend, Bobby, it turned out that several of her friends and classmates had also gone missing, all of them apparently setting off into the woods, to descend upon an old abandoned train station.
+According to one friend, Bobby, it turned out that a few of her friends and classmates had also gone missing, all of them apparently setting off into the woods, to descend upon an old abandoned train station.

 —

 After returning home, I discovered that my wife, who had also been previously possessed by the cursed cell phone, had also begun to fiend over it, her teeth chattering, her body covered in sweat.

 That's when I knew what I had to do.
-I had to destroy the old cracked cell phone.
+I had to destroy the phone.

 And after locking my wife away, with her permission, so that she too wouldn't set out looking for the app, I did just that, following in the footsteps of my daughter and her friends, to the abandoned train station in the woods.